husarion/panther_ros/panther_hardware_interfaces/CODE_STRUCTURE.md

 ## GPIOController

-The GPIOController provides wrappers for the GPIO driver from the `panther_gpiod` package, handling reading and writing pins of the RPi GPIO.
+The GPIOController provides wrappers for the GPIO driver, handling reading and writing pins of the RPi GPIO.
 It includes the following utilities:

 * `GPIOControllerInterface`: Interface for all wrappers that handle GPIO control tasks.
 * `GPIOControllerPTH12X`: Class with specific logic for the Panther robot with version 1.20 and above.